varunshaw027/Marketing-Campaign-Performance-Analysis/README.md

-# 📊 Customer Segmentation Analysis
+# 📊 Marketing Campaign Performance Analysis

 ## 📌 Project Overview
 This project focuses on analyzing customer data to identify distinct segments based on behavior and engagement patterns.